Bubble and squeak with that old-fashioned taste

-Bubble and squeak was generally regarded as delicious - but that was almost certainly because of the ingredients that went into it.
-I like to think that my bubble and squeak is just as good.
+Bubble and squeak was always regarded as delicious - but that was almost certainly because of the ingredients that went into it.
+I like to think that my bubble and squeak is even better.

-There is no recipe as such because it is largely a matter of using up leftovers - but read on for the best way of doing so.
+There is no recipe as such because it is largely a matter of using up leftovers - but read on for the best way of making it today, still with that good old-fashioned taste.

 You may be surprised that my list of vegetables does not include cold roast potatoes.
 Superb as they are when just roasted and accompanying a roast meal, I don't use them in bubble and squeak as the skins go rubbery when cold and do not fry well.
-Cold boiled potatoes do work well, although they do not form part of my roast meals.
+Cold boiled potatoes do work well, although they do not form part of usual roast meals and accordingly traditional bubble and squeak.

 -

 Sausages that have been cooked with the roast.
-They are particularly tasty with roast chicken, but although they don't go as well with other roasts, I often cook them anyway, just for bubble and squeak.
+They are particularly tasty with roast chicken, but although they don't go as naturally with other roasts, I often cook them anyway, just for the bubble and squeak.
+I like to use the thin chipolata type.

 -